XannMagus/personal-blog/README.md

-# angular-seed — the seed for AngularJS apps
 # Purpose
 It's just a personal project to create my own blog using AngularJS.
 It's mostly there for me to experiment.